magland/mip/README.md

 > **⚠️ Warning**: This project is at a very early stage of development and is subject to breaking changes.

-A simple pip-style package manager for MATLAB packages.
+A pip-style package manager for MATLAB packages.

-## Installation
+## Installation and Setup

-Install the package using pip:
+**Step 1**: Install the package using pip.

 ```bash
 pip install mip-package-manager